An elementary proof of the Briancon-Skoda theorem: The Main Estimate

-Let $B$ be a ball about the origin and let $\chi_B$ be a smooth cut-off function supported in a ball of twice the radius.
-We now use the two expressions \eqref{ddfBeta} and \eqref{ddfdV} for $F_\epsilon$ and integrate by parts to see that
+Let $B$ be a ball about the origin and let $\chi_B$ be a smooth cut-off function supported in a concentric ball of twice the radius.
+We now use \eqref{ddfdV}, \eqref{withoutG} and \eqref{Gest} and integrate by parts (going from the second to the third line below) to see that